detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/design-docs/0002-why-use-templates.md

 # Context and Problem Statement

-T-pulse project supports both Microservices Architecture (MSA) and Monolithic Architecture.
+We need to support both Microservices Architecture (MSA) and Monolithic Architecture.
 The CI/CD pipeline should be able to accommodate the specific requirements of each component and architecture type while keeping the process consistent and manageable.

 # Considered Options